 Meme coins are popular because of the potential gains you can make from them.

-Many of them trade for under a penny each, so you can theoretically amass millions of coins for a small price.
+Many trades for under a penny each, so you can theoretically amass millions of coins for a small price.

 What Is a Short Squeeze?

-To close the short position in the stock, short-sellers need to buy their own shares of the stock.
-This creates an environment where all of the shares are being bought at the same time, sending the price to the moon.
-This is exactly what happened with the GameStop and AMC short squeeze in 2021.
+To close the short position in the stock, short-sellers need to buy their shares of the stock.
+This creates an environment where all shares are bought simultaneously, sending the price to the moon.
+This happened with the GameStop and AMC short squeeze in 2021.

 Is the Meme Stocks Craze Over?

 It depends who you ask!
-In theory, as long as there are shorted stocks, there can always be a meme stock short squeeze.
+Theoretically, there can always be a meme stock short squeeze as long as there are shorted stocks.
 Unfortunately for Apes, GameStop and AMC have lost most of the gains they made during the squeezes.
-The key to being an Ape is to have diamond hands, which means you hold the stock until the MOASS or Mother of All Short Squeezes takes place.
+The key to being an Ape is having diamond hands, which means you hold the stock until the MOASS or Mother of All Short Squeezes occurs.
 While the cause might be admirable, these traders have also lost out on massive gains.

 In my opinion, the reason for the meme stock revolution was to liquidate institutional short sellers.
 In this way, the movement succeeded.
-But to think it will continue to happen might be a bit too much to ask for.
-Hedge funds will likely be more careful with the stocks they build short positions against.
+But to think it will continue to happen might be too much to ask for.
+Hedge funds will likely be more careful with the stocks they build short positions.
 This means that the Reddit Rebellion was likely a once-in-a-lifetime opportunity.